bradleydavey/quartz/content/Levi-Strauss - 1966 - Science of the Concrete.md

 > -- Claude Lévi-Strauss, 1962, The Science of the Concrete, p.
 10-11

-A related work is [[Conner, C. - 2005 - A People's History of Science Chapter MOC]] And [[Michael Lynch on Expertise]] also discusses who gets to count what and how
+A related work is [[Conner, C. - 2005 - A People's History of Science MOC]] And [[Michael Lynch on Expertise]] also discusses who gets to count what and how